Clinical trial shows copper continuously reduces bacterial burden by 83% and reduces the risk of infection by 58%.

 non-stop and around the clock.

-In a separate outpatient study, not only was the reduction in
+In a separate US outpatient study, not only was the reduction in

 microbial bioburden confirmed but a halo effect was observed -